Mastering the Best Apple Pie

 Prolonged Baking Time

 Here’s where the real secret lies with preventing a soggy crust: you need to bake it longer!
-A fruit pie can take a long time to bake, and to make sure the crust is really done on the bottom, it needs much longer than you might think.
+A fruit pie can take a long time to bake and to make sure the crust is really done on the bottom, it needs much longer than you might think.
 If in doubt, leave it in the oven.
 Apple pie, with it’s jam-like filling, can stand up to a very long baking time.

 If you are a new pie baker and still don’t quite have the feel for when your pie might be done, I highly suggest baking your pie in a glass pie plate.
 This way you can peek underneath it when you pull it out to see if it is done.

-If you are unsure, err on the side of longer.
-I promise, it is really hard to completely ruin an apple pie by leaving it in too long.
 Cover the top crust with a piece of foil if it is getting too dark.

 The Best Apple Pie